jgumoes/esp32-lights/README.md

 ## Configs

+The ConfigManager needs the Hardware Abstraction Layer to work, which will access a partitioned file system or EEPROM or something.
+However, setting and reading configs should be done via the concerned classes, i.e. get the modal lights configs by `ModalLightsInstance->getConfigs()`.

 ### Modal Lights

-- **minOnBrightness:** If the light is switched off then on, it'll turn on to the previous brightness or minOnBrightness, whichever is higher.
-If the light is dimmed to off, it turns on to minOnBrightness.
-If the light is switched off and the brightness adjusted up, the adjustment starts at 0 brightness.
+- **minOnBrightness:** Default = 1.
+The minimum meaningful On brightness. if the light is an indicator, this could be 1, but if the light is a source of illumination, 1 is probably too low to see anything.
+- **softChangeWindow:** Default = 1.
+If brightness is set or lights are turned on, it will interpolate to the On brightness over softChangeWindow.
+If lights are adjusted (i.e. with an encoder dial), this value is ignored and changes are instant

 ## Important Defines